Walter Künneth: Engagement with Church Politics

 Along with the pastor of Dahlemer, Martin Niemöller, and the (at that time) General Secretary of the DCSV (Deutschen Christlichen Studentenvereinigung) Hanns Lilje, Künneth had founded in May 1933 the Young Reformation Movement (Jungreformatorische Bewegung), which opposed the co-opting of the Lutheran Evangelical Church by the Nazi state.
 Künneth belonged to the "Confessing Church" and also participated in an illegal Church Test-Commission in Berlin-Spandau, under president Hienrich Albertz.
 In the spring of '35, he circulated a 200-page reply to the standard work on Nazi race theory, Alfred Rosenberg's Mythus des 20 Jahrhunderts.
 It was entitled : A Reply to the Myth - The Difference between the Nordic Myth and the Biblical Christ.
 In this writing, he criticized the anti-Christian ideology of Rosenberg, although he shared some of the same concepts, such as "minderwertigen", "zersetzenden", and "Weltjudentum".
 Based on its large success (36000 copies in three months) the Gestapo replied by questioning him, closing the Apologetischen Centrale, and banning his works.
-His works were banned across the entire Reichsgebiet, and his venia legendi to train others was revoked.
+His works were banned across the entire territory of the Reich, and his venia legendi to train others was revoked.
 He published another work which spoke of the betrayal of Luther in connection with Rosenberg, but this was also seized and destroyed.
-He was appointed to the vicarite of Starnberg in January 1938 by bishop Hans Meiser of Bavaria, and in 1944, accepted a call back to Erlangen.
-After the war's end, Paul Althaus made him an honorary member of the Faculty there in 1945, and in 1946, he was a member of the Bavarian Land-Synod.
-Künneth turned down calls to Mainz, Munser and Kiel, but in 1953 took over the teaching chair of Werner Elerts.
+He was appointed to the vicariate of Starnberg in January 1938 by bishop Hans Meiser of Bavaria, and in 1944, accepted a call back to Erlangen.
+After the war's end, Paul Althaus made him an honorary member of the faculty there in 1945, and in 1946, he was a member of the Bavarian Land-Synod.
+Künneth turned down calls to Mainz, Munser, and Kiel, but in 1953 took over the teaching chair of Werner Elert.
 Unfavorably for his memory, Künneth had during the early Reich period spoken of (limited) cooperation with the Gestapo in the matter of information sharing concerning religious minorities like Jehovah's Witnesses.
 During the 1960s, Künneth endorsed the death penalty from a theological conviction that opposing it was a sign of moral weakness and national apostasy.